princekr3010/258372_MiniProject/README.md

 ### Concepts used: -
 1. Flile input/output (Used to read and write the exel sheet)
 2. Functions (Created individual function for display, insert, search and update)
+3. String formatting (Used to print the output in a Formatted method)
-3. Static code analysis.
+4. Static code analysis.
-4. pytest for testing.
+5. pytest for testing.

 ### Incstruction to Run the code
 1. Make sure python is installed in your system and pip is updated.